The German Embassy in Tokyo, the Institute for Global Environmental Strategies and Climate Transparency hold an online event on 18 December 2020:

 While Japan has announced “radical changes in the policy for coal-fired power generation”, Germany has already passed legislation to end coal-fired power generation by 2038 at the latest.
 Although this marks a major step in Germany’s Energiewende, the law has been criticized for falling short of climate targets and granting coal companies too much compensation.
 To implement the coal phase-out, the German government is supporting structural reform processes in its coal regions.

-This online event brings together high-level government representatives, business, think tanks, and NGOs from Japan, Germany, and other countries to discuss:
+This online event brought together high-level government representatives, business, think tanks, and NGOs from Japan, Germany, and other countries to discuss:

 - What does a net-zero emissions pledge mean for the coal sector?